 Not champagne?
 Well, no, but pretty close.

 According to the experts at Wine Folly, the easiest way to explain the difference between champagne and prosecco is by saying that the former is made in France and the latter in Italy.
 In reality, there are numerous differences making these bubbly wines unique.
-They are made from different grapes – another factor associated with geographic origin –leading to different flavor profiles and different pairing options.
+They are made from different grapes – another factor associated with geographic origin – leading to different flavor profiles and different pairing options.
 The two are also made with different processes.
-The method used to produce champagne is considerably more costly, which might explain why an entry-level bottle of champagne will cost three or four times that of prosecco.
-Why?
+The method used to produce champagne is considerably more costly, which might explain why an entry-level bottle of champagne will cost three or four times what a bottle of prosecco will cost.
+The catch: a large part of the cost is actually just expectation.
 People are willing to pay more for champagne, and so they are charged more.

 There was a time when prosecco was made from eponymously named grapes, but these days prosecco is a blanket name for sparkling wine.